 USC Center for Religion and Civic Culture

 University of Southern California

-While saving the world may seem like an impossible feat to some people, religious sisters across Africa are actively taking on projects that promote good health and well-being.
-Through SLDI alumnae projects, approximately $1.65 million in contributions have been made to this sustainable development goal.How Cheshire Homes is contributing to the UN Sustainable Development Goals
+While saving the world may seem like an impossible feat to some people, religious sisters across Africa are taking on projects that promote good health and wellness.
+Through SLDI alumnae projects, approximately $1.65 million in contributions have been made to sustainable development goal 3, which promotes health and wellness.How Cheshire Homes is contributing to the UN Sustainable Development Goals

 Sr. Clarina outlines how managing Cheshire Homes is contributing to the United Nations Sustainable Development Goals of No Poverty, Good Health and Well-Being, Quality Education, and Climate Action.Be Part of the Change: Helping to achieve the SDG for Quality Education

 Sr. Elizabeth, a HESA Student, wrote this piece about quality education after facilitating the January Alumnae meeting in Nigeria.Back to news »

 "Very quietly you're impacting so many lives through this program."

 "...and you're giving these wonderful, faithful women a chance to succeed, and in their own little corner of the world... feel empowered."

 -Lisa Mazzarella, HESA Instructor & ASEC Donor